MSU Billings Catalog

 Course Numbering

 The academic program at Montana State University Billings is organized in lower division, upper division and graduate courses.
 Lower division courses are numbered 100 to 299; upper division courses carry numbers from 300 to 499; graduate courses have numbers from 500 to 599.
 Ordinarily, freshmen take courses carrying numbers from 100 to 199; sophomores from 200 to 299; juniors from 300 to 399; and seniors from 400 to 499.
 However, provided that prerequisites are met, freshmen may take courses carrying numbers from 200 to 299, sophomores from 300 to 399, and juniors from 400 to 499.
-Courses numbered 500 to 599 are available to senior students who are within one semester of graduation, have a minimum grade point average of 3.00, and have received prior approval from the Director of Graduate Studies.
-If these conditions have been satisfied, students may enroll for up to eight semester graduate credits.
+Courses numbered 500 to 599 are available to senior students who are within one semester of graduation, have a minimum grade point average of 3.00, and have received prior approval from Graduate Studies.

 Courses numbered 600 and above are only available to graduate students.